ShaanCoding/makeread.me/README.md

 Please follow the following steps for successful installation:

-1. **Clone the Repository:** Get started by cloning the repository to your local machine.
+1. **Fork the Repository:** Get started by forking the repository to your local machine.

    ```
    https://github.com/ShaanCoding/makeread.me